cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 All tables in the data vault, that will be loaded by the DVPD, must be declared by name, stereotype and stereotype specific properties.
 - Hub: Name of the Hub Key
 - Link: Name of the Link Key, names of the Hubs, related by the link.
 Names of relations to hubs, for hubs that are related more then one
-- Satellite: Name of the Hub or Link, the Satellite is connected to, Name of the diff hash column(if used for change detection by the load module).
+- Satellite: Name of the Hub or Link, the Satellite is connected to, Name of the diff hash column (if used for change detection by the load module).
 Configuration about enddating.
 Relation the satellite is trackin to, when beeing an effectivity satellite
-- Reference Table: Name of the diff hash column (if used for change detection by the load module).Configuration about enddating.
+- Reference Table: Name of the diff hash column (if used for change detection by the load module).
+Configuration about enddating.

 Just using names to reference other tables in the model, requires unique table names over all tables in the data vault model, even when distributed over different systems and technologies.
 If that is not applicable in the databases, the physical table names need to be annotated as a property of the table declarations and have to be used during DDL generation and load processing.